ubuntupunk/visidian/README.md

 Visidian is a Vim plugin designed to provide Obsidian-like Personal Knowledge Management (PKM) functionality within Vim.
 It supports managing notes, interconnecting them, and organizing your knowledge using various methods, including the PARA method.

+This is currently just a note-taking tool.
+If you want a more established task-management project, try org mode for vim i.e [vim-orgmode](https://github.com/jceb/vim-orgmode).
 ## Contents

 1. [Commands](#commands)